UO-OACISS/zerosum/README.md

 does use the PerfStubs git submodule to allow collected data to be passsed on to other performance tools like [TAU](https://github.com/UO-OACISS/tau2/) or [APEX](https://github.com/UO-OACISS/apex/).
 For that reason, a working internet connection is needed at configuration time.
-PerfStubs can be disabled with the `-DZeroSum_WITH_PeffStubs=FALSE` CMake flag at configuration time.
+PerfStubs can be disabled with the `-DZeroSum_WITH_PerfStubs=FALSE` CMake flag at configuration time.
 MPI and OpenMP are required currently, but not inherently necessary - they could be disabled as a possible future 'todo'.